yungyuc/ynote/writing/2015/pstricks_arrived.rst

 :date: 2015/4/9

-Thanks to `Pstake <http://pstake.readthedocs.org/>`_, now I can turn Sphinx code into a PSTricks image:
+Thanks to `Pstake <http://pstake.readthedocs.org/>`_, now I can turn PSTricks code embedded in Sphinx to an image in HTML:

 .. code-block:: rst